meribold/mm-paper-trail/protocol.md

 >   Comment on the exceptions from the list of standard titratable residues in cytochrome
 >   c.

-One histidine can not be titrated because of the iron of the haem group.
+One histidine can not be titrated because of the iron of the haem group:

 >   Shortly list what changes you made to the different scripts as copied from the
 >   myoglobin example, and why you made them.

 <!-- pandoc -v | grep diff -->

-There are fewer Histidines.
+There are only two Histidines, so there are four combinations of tautomers (`del`, `eps`, `del1` and `del2`).

 ```bash
 $ diff --suppress-common-lines {myoglobin,max-cytc}/run_mol_multimead.sh